Terminal Coalgebras in Countably Many Steps: Trees and the Limit of the Terminal-Coalgebra Chain for

-Both are extensional; the left-hand one is strongly extensional, the right-hand one is not, since the relation relating all nodes of the same depth is a tree bisimulation on it. }

-\item Every composition and every union of tree bisimulations is again a tree bisimulation.
+\end{enumerate} \end{defn} \resetCurThmBraces \begin{rem} \begin{enumerate} \item Every composition and every union of tree bisimulations is again a tree bisimulation.
 In addition, the opposite relation of every tree bisimulation is a tree bisimulation: if $R$ is a tree bisimulation from $t$ to $u$, then $R^{\opp}$ is a tree bisimulation from $u$ to $t$.
 Consequently, the largest tree bisimulation on every tree is an equivalence relation.

-\takeout{ \item The notion of tree bisimulation is different from the usual graph bisimulation.
-For example, the following tree